telerik/kendo-intl/docs/num-formatting/index.md

     formatNumber(1234.5678, "c5", "bg"); // 1 234,56780 лв

-**The `"p"` specifier**

-The `"p"` specifier formats the number as a percentage based on the locale.
+* **The `"p"` specifier**&mdash;Formats the number as a percentage based on the locale.
 The passed number is multiplied by 100.
 Precision is specified by adding a number after `"p"`.
 By default, the number is formatted and rounded to zero decimal digits.

     import { formatNumber } from '@telerik/kendo-intl';